 The clearest starting point is the team list itself.
 Group I contains France, Senegal, Norway, FIFA Play-off 2 winner.

 That matters because group balance depends on whether the section is already fully confirmed or still carrying a late qualifier.
-In this case, Group I is three confirmed teams plus one FIFA play-off placeholder.

 This group has real quality before the FIFA Play-off 2 winner is even known.
 France, Senegal, and Norway all bring reasons to expect high-level games.